willnguyen1312/zoom-image/.changeset/metal-lemons-argue.md

 "@zoom-image/core": minor
 ---

-Expose more interal typres to client code
+Expose more internal types to client code